2.3: Assets

 - Selling an asset can result in a capital gain or capital loss.

-- Selling capital means trading in the capital markets, which is a sellers’ market.
+- Selling capital means trading in the capital markets, a seller’s market.
 You can do this only if you have a budget surplus, or an excess of income over expenses.

 - Record your answers to the following questions in your personal finance journal.
 What are your assets?
 How do your assets store your wealth?
 How do your assets make income for you?
 How do your assets help you reduce your expenses?